barbarer/py4e-int/_sources/turtles/Exercises.rst

    :feedback_a: Incorrect!
 Remember where the turtle initially faces when it is created.
 Try again.
    :feedback_b: Incorrect!
 Remember where the turtle initially faces when it is created.
 Try again
    :feedback_c: Incorrect!
 Remember where the turtle initially faces when it is created.
 Try again.
    :feedback_d: Correct!
-The turtle always start from facing the East side by default.
+The turtle always start from facing east by default.

-   Which way does a turtle (object of the Turtle class) face at the end of this code?
+   Which way does a turtle (object of the Turtle class) face after this code executes?

    .. code-block:: python